svaarala/duktape/doc/memory-management.rst

     further references to other heap elements.

-  + For ``duk_hthread`` the heap header contains references to the value stack, call stack, catch stack, etc, which provide references to other heap elements.
+  + For ``duk_hthread`` the heap header contains references to the value stack, call stack, etc, which provide references to other heap elements.

 * ``duk_hbuffer`` (heap type ``DUK_HTYPE_BUFFER``):